 The Academy provides business support services built on the Rediscovery Centre’s vast knowledge of social enterprise development and design thinking concepts.
 The service includes advice for start-up, circular business planning, development, funding, diversification, and training.
 The academy also supports organisations to replicate the Rediscovery Centre’s successful paint, furniture, fashion and furniture reuse initiatives.

-Each service is tailored made to suit the needs of the participating organisation.
+Each service is tailor-made to suit the needs of the participating organisation.
 The Circular Economy Academy also offers incubation and regional clinics.
-The first clinic took place in the Rediscovery Centre in Dublin on the 20th of July and has already resulted in a number of new Academic members.
-Future clinics will take place in Cork (Sept.
+The first clinic took place at the Rediscovery Centre in Dublin on the 20th of July and resulted in a number of new Academy members.
+Upcoming clinics will take place in Cork (Sept.
 26th), Limerick (Oct.
 8th), and Galway (TBA).
 Several more clinics to be held throughout the country will be announced in the autumn.

 If you are interested in participating in the Academy or would like to learn more about the services offered, please get in touch with us at email@example.com